How to Win 80% of the Cleaning Jobs You Quote

 In our case, I explained that we used technology that allows cleaners to check in with GPS, we can send messages to managers, and report problems in any language (the would app translate it back to English for the managers), etc.

 Examples of how Swept software provides cleaners with crystal clear instructions in the language of their choice.

-At this point they would smile and express excitement (again, they were used to being bored during conversations about cleaning,) and the entire meeting would shifts and it becomes far more enjoyable for both of us.
+At this point, they would smile and express excitement (again, they were used to being bored during conversations about cleaning,) and the entire meeting would shift and it becomes far more enjoyable for both of us.